c2mon/c2mon/docs/docs/user-guide/daq-api/daq-module-developer-guide.md

-# Creating a new DAQ module from scratch

-A step-by-step guide to integrate a new communication protocol.

 ---
+layout:   post
+title:    Creating a new DAQ module from scratch
+Summary:  A step-by-step guide to integrate a new communication protocol.
+---

 This guide assumes that you are familiar with the [core concepts](/overview) of C2MON.
 At the end of this guide you should be able to write your own data acquisition module using the C2MON DAQ APIs.

-## Including the API
+# Including the API

 To use the API, you need to add a dependency on `c2mon-daq-core`.

 Remember to replace "__insert_version_here__" with a real version number, such as "1.8.30"

-### Maven configuration
+## Maven configuration
 If you make use of Maven include the following dependency in you DAQ project:

 ```xml